California Theft Legislation

 https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202320240SB928

-Died in 2023 without a hearing
+2023 Died without a hearing

 AB 23 – Muratsuchi.
 Theft: shoplifting –This bill would amend Proposition 47 by reducing the threshold amount for petty theft and shoplifting from $950 to $400.